nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 * State focused, not event focused
 * Data model that's generic enough, with enough abstraction power that users can use to express the business domain
-* The validation engine of common knowledge that's generic enough with enough abstraction power that users can use to express data validation rules.
+* A validation engine of common knowledge that's generic enough with sufficient abstraction power that users can use to express data validation rules.

 If distributed ledgers are the "settlement layer" of digital assets, general purpose common knowledge bases are the "settlement layer" of all types of common knowledge.
 The goal of Nervos CKB is to become the common state layer of the entire Nervos Network as a general purpose common knowledge base.
 It provides the state foundation of upper layer applications, to facilitate transactions.

+“The various ways in which the knowledge on which people base their plan is communicated to them is the crucial problem for any theory explaining the economic process, and the problem of what is the best way to utilizing knowledge initially dispersed among all the people is at least one of the main problems of economic policy - or of designing an efficient economic system.” - “The Use of Knowledge in Society”, Friedrich A. Hayek, 1945